Boxee: Iomega TV with Boxee by Iomega

 On January 4, 2011, Boxee announced the Iomega TV with Boxee, making it the second Boxee device to be introduced.
 It began shipping in the first quarter of 2011.

-The Iomega TV with Boxee was a Linux device which came pre-installed with Boxee media center software.
+The Iomega TV with Boxee was a Linux device which came pre-installed with the Boxee media center application.
 The hardware was based on Intel CE4110 system-on-a-chip platform (that has a 1.2 GHz Intel Atom CPU with a PowerVR SGX535 Integrated graphics processor), 1 GB of RAM, and 1 GB of NAND Flash Memory.
 Iomega TV with Boxee features audio / video output ports for HDMI (version 1.3), optical and coaxial digital audio (S/PDIF) connectors, and RCA connector for analog stereo audio, two USB ports, wired 1 Gbit/s Ethernet, and built-in 802.11n WiFi.

 The Iomega TV with Boxee came with a compact, dual-sided RF remote featuring a 4-way D-pad for navigation and a full QWERTY keyboard as standard.

 However, unlike D-Link's Boxee Box, the Iomega TV with Boxee device featured space to internally fit a 3.5-inch SATA hard drive.
 According to Boxee, the hard drive was not only for the Boxee software on the device but also usable as a NAS (Network Attached Storage) unit to share its media data over the network as a DLNA compliant UPnP AV media server.